Lana K. Wilson-Combs

 Sarah took the advice of the ghosts and hired contractors around the clock to work on the 24,000-square foot estate which has approximately 10,000 windows, 2,000 doors and 40 staircases.

-These ghosts preyed hardest on Sarah’s young nephew, Henry (Finn Scicluna-O’Prey, TV’s “Rosehaven”) that it left Henry’s mother Marion Marriott (Sarah Snook, “Steve Jobs” and TV’s “The Glass Castle”) with little choice than to go along with the Winchester Repeating Arms Company’s decision to hire Dr. Eric Price, (Clarke), a San Francisco psychotherapist, to see if Sarah was mentally capable of running the business.
+These ghosts preyed hardest on Sarah’s young nephew, Henry (Finn Scicluna-O’Prey, TV’s “Rosehaven”).
+Their "presence" left Henry’s mother Marion Marriott (Sarah Snook, “Steve Jobs” and TV’s “The Glass Castle”) with little choice than to go along with the Winchester Repeating Arms Company’s decision to hire Dr. Eric Price, (Clarke), a San Francisco psychotherapist, to see if Sarah was mentally capable of running the business.

 Ironically, Dr. Price has some personal demons of his own to shake off.